Indigenous Amazonians sue retailer Casino over rainforest destruction

 Sebastian Mabile, a lawyer for the plaintiffs, said Casino and its subsidiary had failed in their obligations to scrutinise their supply chains.

-“We want them to pay approximately 3 million euros to the organisations that represent indigenous peoples and ensure that their activities do not entail deforestation,” Mabile told a press conference.
+“We want them to pay approximately 3 million euros to the organisations that represent indigenous peoples and ensure that their activities do not entail deforestation,” Mabile told a news conference.

 Companies are under growing pressure from national legislation and campaigners to protect the Amazon.